googleapis/java-cloud-bom/tests/validate-bom/README.md

-# Validate BOM GitHub Action
+# Validate Maven BOM GitHub Action

 This composite action validates a BOM specified as argument.